doomedramen/auto-pm/README.md

 ## How it Works

-`auto-pm` detects the package manager by looking for specific lock files or configuration files in the current directory and its parent directories:
+`@doomedramen/auto` detects the package manager by looking for specific lock files or configuration files in the current directory and its parent directories:

 - `yarn.lock` for Yarn
 - `package-lock.json` for npm